Axial precession animation

 1. The axial precession is caused by the Earth's axial rotation in combination with the tidal force (in order decreasing importance) the Moon, the Sun, and, to a much lesser degree, the other Solar-System bodies on the Earth's equatorial bulge (see Wikipedia: Axial precession: Cause) which are in turn caused by the Earth's axial rotation.

-3. The rate of axial precession is actually varying with time due various astronomical perturbations (see Wikipedia: Axial precession: Values).
-The astronomical perturbations are mainly gravitational perturbations including those due to the slow chaotic evolution of the Solar System and due to the somewhat chaotic internal motions of the Earth caused by plate tectonics and other processes driven by primordial-radiogenic heat geology.
+2. The rate of axial precession varies with time due various astronomical perturbations (see Wikipedia: Axial precession: Values).
+The astronomical perturbations (including those due to the slow chaotic evolution of the Solar System) are mainly due gravitational perturbations and somewhat due to the somewhat chaotic internal motions of the Earth caused by plate tectonics and other processes driven by primordial-radiogenic heat geology.

-The astronomical perturbations make it impossible to predict the rate beyond a few thousand years to the past or the future.
+The astronomical perturbations make it impossible to predict the exact rate beyond a few thousand years to the past or the future (Wikipedia: Axial precession: Values).

 One wonders who will notice.